top of page

 What Are Hypopressives?

-Hypopressives are a series of low-pressure postural and breathing techniques designed to reduce intra-abdominal pressure and activate deep core muscles, including the pelvic floor, transverse abdominis, and multifidus.
-Unlike traditional ab exercises that often increase abdominal pressure (like crunches or planks), Hypopressives work by decompressing the core and training the body to reflexively engage the muscles that support posture, respiration, and pelvic health.
+Hypopressives are a series of low-pressure postural and breathing techniques.
+They are designed to reduce intra-abdominal pressure and activate deep core muscles.
+This includes the pelvic floor, transverse abdominis, and multifidus.
+Unlike traditional abdominal exercises, which often increase pressure (like crunches or planks), Hypopressives work by decompressing the core.
+They train the body to reflexively engage the muscles that support posture, respiration, and pelvic health.

-Originally developed by Dr. Marcel Caufriez, a Belgian physiotherapist, Hypopressives were first used to help postpartum women recover pelvic floor function and manage issues like prolapse and incontinence.
-Since then, the practice has evolved and expanded into athletic conditioning, rehabilitation, and even aesthetics.
+Originally developed by Dr. Marcel Caufriez, a Belgian physiotherapist, Hypopressives were first used to help postpartum women recover pelvic floor function.
+They also assist in managing issues like prolapse and incontinence.
+Over time, the practice has evolved.
+It now extends into athletic conditioning, rehabilitation, and even aesthetics.

 How Do Hypopressives Work?

-The magic of Hypopressives lies in a specific type of breath control called "apnoea"—a false inhalation performed after an exhale, during which the diaphragm is lifted and the ribcage expands.
-This action creates a vacuum effect that draws the abdominal contents upward and activates the deep core muscles without increasing pressure.
+The magic of Hypopressives lies in a specific type of breath control called "apnoea."
+This is a false inhalation performed after an exhale.
+During this process, the diaphragm lifts, and the ribcage expands.
+This action creates a vacuum effect.
+It draws the abdominal contents upward and activates the deep core muscles without increasing pressure.

 A typical Hypopressive sequence might involve: